mossbanay/Psychology-3-4/Questions/Chapter13.md

 #### What is the HPA axis?

-The HPA axis is the interaction that exists between the hypothalamus, pituitary gland and the adrenal cortex during the production of cortisol in response to a stressor.
+The HPA axis is a chain of physiological reactions involving the hypothalamus, pituitary gland and the adrenal cortex/glands.

 #### Outline the key physiological changes involved in the HPA axis

+- The hypothalamus is activated upon seeing a threat
+- The hypothalamus activates the pituitary gland
+- The pituitary gland releases ACTH
-Release of ACTH from the pituitary gland, release of cortisol from the adrenal cortex.
+- ACTH travels through the blood to the adrenal cortex
+- The adrenal cortex secretes cortisol
+- Cortisol raises the energy levels within the body

 #### When is the HPA axis likely to be initiated?

-After an extended duration of stress.
+When an individual is experiencing chronic stress.

 ---